-Charlie Widmer is an acclaimed and award winning multi-genre singer, songwriter, arranger, producer, actor, and guitarist based in Connecticut.
+Charlie Widmer is an award winning multi-genre singer, songwriter, guitarist, arranger, actor, and producer based in Connecticut.
 He received his Bachelor of Music in Vocal Performance from Western Connecticut State University in 2016 and has been professionally singing and performing ever since.

 Originally born in Zürich, Switzerland, Charlie is half-Swiss and half-Puerto Rican.
-His love for music was evident, even as a young child, singing along to songs in the car and performing in school shows throughout elementary school.
-His parents loved music and listened to a wide range of styles and genres.
-Charlie's grandparents were also musicians.
+Even as a young child, singing along to songs in the car and performing in school shows, his love for music was evident.
+Growing up, Charlie’s parents loved music and listened to a wide range of styles and genres, and his grandparents were also musicians.
 His paternal grandmother was a classically trained soprano and both of his maternal grandfathers were singers.
-One of Charlie’s grandfathers was also a guitarist and bought him his first guitar when he was 12 years old.
-He has been playing ever since.
+When Charlie was 12 years old, his grandfather bought him his first guitar; he has been playing ever since.
 Charlie didn't discover his voice, however, until he was 16 and in his junior year of high school.
 Auditioning on a whim for his first musical, Grease, Charlie landed the lead role of Danny Zuko.

-From that first experience, the trajectory of Charlie's life changed.
-Originally intending to pursue science, he chose to attend college for vocal training, deciding that the best road forward would be to study classical singing.
-Performing as Tony in West Side Story for his senior year, Charlie wrapped up high school and started auditioning for colleges and decided to attend Western Connecticut State University.
+From that first experience, the trajectory of Charlie's life changed completely.
+Originally intending to pursue science, Charlie chose to attend college for vocal training to study classical singing.
+Performing as Tony in West Side Story his senior year, Charlie wrapped up high school, started auditioning for colleges, and decided to attend Western Connecticut State University.
 It was during his time studying vocals at WCSU that he found a love for the opera art form and classical singing.
-In college, he performed roles such as Alfred from Die Fledermaus, Martin in The Tender Land, and Camille de Rosillion in The Merry Widow.
+During his time in college, Charlie performed such roles as Alfred from Die Fledermaus, Martin in The Tender Land, and Camille de Rosillion in The Merry Widow.

 Charlie is currently represented by Professional Artists Agency in NYC for theater, television, and film.